redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/1.1-initialize-appliance/README.md

 ![8000v Serial Console](../.images/8000v-serial-console.png)

+> Note:
+>
+> If prompted to continue with the initial configuration, type `no` and hit enter.
+This is also called out later.

 ## Step 2 - Cancel Initial Setup
 Within the serial console, we'll execute a few steps to allow SSH access to the network appliance from Ansible Controller.